JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_3/index.md

 I will create a ```ProductBase``` class which will be reused later.

 - Id is going to be int but optional.
-- Name will be string
+- Name will be string.
-- Quantity will be integer
+- Quantity will be integer.
-- Description will be string
+- Description will be string.
-- Price will be float
+- Price will be float.

 **schema.py**